rkitover/git-svn-hooks/README.md

 Configuration
 -------------

-You can set the `GIT_SVN_USERNAME` environment variable to issue an svn command to log in as that username for all `git svn` commands, including the ones in the sample hooks.
+You can set the `GIT_SVN_USERNAME` environment variable to issue a dummy svn command to log in as that username for all `git svn` commands.

+This is helpful if you frequently change svn usernames, since svn will use the last one you logged in as.